sodascience/port-whatsapp-datadonation/README.md

 # WhatsApp data donation process

 Participants can voluntary donate their whatsapp data for research purposes.
-- DDPs can be requested by participants through the whatsapp application (on group/account level)
+- WhatsApp DDPs can be requested by participants through the whatsapp application (on group/account level)
-- DDPs can be stored on participants local storage
+- WhatsApp DDPs can be stored on participants local storage
 - Data extraction and anonymization processes run locally on participants browser using pyodide technology
 - Extracted data can be donatated after being reviewed and approved by the participants